Miami Beach Classical Music Festival

 • Recommended

 An evening-turned-to-day on Club Space’s Terrace is a veritable rite of passage for any club kid.
 With a well-timed disco nap, lots of espresso martinis or your preferred stay-awake method, you too can experience the after-hours euphoria of dancing as the sun comes up on the iconic Space terrace.
-This weekend, gear up for a massive bill that includes Claude VonStroke on Friday, Hernan Cattaneo and Patrice Bäumel on Saturday and a special Father's Day party Sunday morning on the Terrace, complete with portrait sessions, massages, arcade games and darts.
+This weekend, the lineup includes Channel Tres and Maribou State playing DJ sets upstairs on Friday, August 1st, as well as smaller shows sprinkled throughout the venue's other rooms on Saturday and Sunday.

 • Things to do